WolfgangFranke/Solar-Powered_Hue-Module/README.md

 <img src="4_Arduino_ESP32_SolarPowerMeter/4_Arduino_ESP32_SolarPowerMeter_Photo00.jpg" width="500">
 <img src="4_Arduino_ESP32_SolarPowerMeter/4_Arduino_ESP32_SolarPowerMeter_Photo03.jpg" width="500">
 As of year 2020, it's easy to open a free ThingSpeak account and setup a personal IoT channel to store lots of IoT data.<br/>
 This Arduino software is configured to send data to the IoT Cloud every 15 minutes.
-So you can use the ThingSpeak portal (https://www.thingspeak.com) or the Thingview App (by Marcelo Prolo, in iOS App store) to track your power data over a longer time range.
+You can conveniently use the ThingSpeak portal (https://www.thingspeak.com) or for example the Thingview App (by Marcelo Prolo, in iOS App store) to track your power data as nice graphs.
 <br/>
 <br/>